drodriguez98/custom-searchsploit/readme.md

 # Automatic searchs and downloads with Searchsploit

-Tool to attack on FTP and SSH services using Hydra
+Tool to quickly find known vulnerabilities of different versions of packages or services.

 ## Install Searchsploit / ExploitDB

-If ExploitDB is not installed on the system, a warning will be displayed and it will be installed automatically when the script is started.
+If ExploitDB or Git are not installed on the system, a warning will be displayed and they will be installed automatically when the script is started.

 ## Usage